 Notification of Selection Results

 You may be placed on reserve (waiting list) for a course or programme.
 This means that you may be offered a place later, if spaces are available after all the accepted students have replied to their admission offer.
-You must answer yes to a reserve place in order to be considered later.

-Replying to your offer
+Replying to your offer for second round applications

 For specific information and instructions, be sure to visit Antagning.se and Universityadmissions.se.

-Application instructions on Universityadmissions.se
+Read the bachelor's application instructions on Universityadmissions.se

-Some universities have their own admission process
+Some universities have their own admissions process